Omkar-Sonawane-23/Maa-Vimala/Contribute.md

 If you're new to contributing to open-source projects, don't worry!
 Here's how you can get started:

+1. **Ask for Issue Assignment**: If you want to contribute but haven't been assigned an issue, ask for issue assignment in the project's issue tracker or create a new issue and wait for an admin to assign you the issue.
+Once assigned, you can start working on it.

-1. **Fork the Repository**: Fork the Maa-Vimala repository to your GitHub account.
+2. **Fork the Repository**: Fork the Maa-Vimala repository to your GitHub account.

-2. **Clone the Repository**: Clone the forked repository to your local machine using Git.
+3. **Clone the Repository**: Clone the forked repository to your local machine using Git.

     ```
     git clone https://github.com/your-username/Maa-Vimala.git
     ```

-3. **Open project**: Open the project directory.
+4. **Open project**: Open the project directory.

     ```
     cd Maa-Vimala
     ```

-4. **Create a new branch**: To create a new branch for your profile, run the following command:
+5. **Create a new branch**: To create a new branch for your profile, run the following command:

     ```
     git checkout -b add-profile
     ```

-5. **Make Changes**: Make your desired changes to the codebase or documentation.
+6. **Make Changes**: Make your desired changes to the codebase or documentation.

-6. **Test Your Changes**: Test your changes locally to ensure everything works as expected.
+7. **Test Your Changes**: Test your changes locally to ensure everything works as expected.

-7. **Add your changed files**: Add changed files to the stage by running the following command:
+8. **Add your changed files**: Add changed files to the stage by running the following command:

     ```
     git add .
     ```

-8. **Commit Your Changes**: Commit your changes with descriptive commit messages.
+9. **Commit Your Changes**: Commit your changes with descriptive commit messages.

     ```
     git commit -m "message"
     ```

-9. **Push Changes**: Push your changes to your forked repository.
+10. **Push Changes**: Push your changes to your forked repository.

     ```
     git push
     ```

-10. **Create a Pull Request**: Open a pull request from your forked repository to the main Eduford-university repository.
+11. **Create a Pull Request**: Open a pull request from your forked repository to the main Maa-Vimala repository.
 Provide a clear description of your changes in the pull request.
-Follow these steps
+Follow these steps:
-    - Add the issue number, that you have been assigned[Formate:- Isuue number #(your issue number)]
+    - Add the issue number that you have been assigned (Format: Issue number #(your issue number))
-    - Brief description of the changes
+    - Brief description of the changes.

 ## Code Style Guidelines